Hugh V of Burgundy

 Hugh V (1294 - 9 May 1315) was Duke of Burgundy between 1306 and 1315.

 Hugh was the eldest son of Duke Robert II of Burgundy and Agnes of France.

-Hugh was betrothed to Catherine of Valois in 1302, but the betrothal was broken off 30 September 1312, and he had no known descendants.
-He was involved in the Crusader movement and was also titular King of Thessalonica, a title he sold in 1313 to his brother Louis in exchange for the latter's rights to Burgundy.
+Hugh was betrothed to Catherine of Valois in 1302, but the engagement was broken off on 30 September 1312.
+He had no known descendants.
+He was involved in the Crusades and was also titular King of Thessalonica, a title he sold in 1313 to his brother Louis in exchange for the latter's rights to Burgundy.
 He was succeeded by his younger brother Odo IV, Duke of Burgundy.